 Former President Bill Clinton, husband of the Democratic presidential nominee Hillary Clinton, drew criticism when he linked Muslims to "terrorism" and national security threats at the Democratic National Convention last month.

-Pointing to a recent CAIR report, which concluded that several right-wing organisations spent more than $200 million promoting "fear and hatred" of Muslims between 2008 and 2013, Esposito says Islamophobia is pervasive in American media and political discourse.
+Pointing to a recent CAIR report, which concluded that several right-wing organisations spent more than $200m promoting "fear and hatred" of Muslims between 2008 and 2013, Esposito says Islamophobia is pervasive in American media and political discourse.

-The last decade has witnessed pervasive negative media coverage of Muslims as well as an "incredible explosion" of anti-Islam websites and media figures, Esposito said.
+The past decade has witnessed pervasive negative media coverage of Muslims as well as an "incredible explosion" of anti-Islam websites and media figures, Esposito said.

 "But it’s become much more of a major thing with Trump and recent Republican candidates," he told Al Jazeera.

 At the Masjid Al Sahaabah mosque in Texas, Simon and Kazi said they have received support from the local police and FBI following the beheading threat, as well as an outpouring of solidarity and support from the local community.

 Simon hits play on the voicemail machine and a woman’s voice says: "I am so sorry you had to go through this, and I apologise on behalf of Christians."